 How to give professional design feedback

-Professional web designers understand how crucial client feedback is to the creative process.
-While web design involves equal amounts of creativity, talent, and technical know-how, building a truly successful website that meets your goals also requires a collaborative and respectful dialogue between you and your designer.
+Professional web designers understand how crucial client feedback is when it comes to the creative process.
+While web design involves equal amounts of creativity, talent, and technical know-how, building a truly successful website that meets your goals requires a collaborative and respectful dialogue between you and your designer.
 This is where the knowledge on how to give good design feedback comes into play.

-That said, communicating your needs, opinions, and wants to your web designer can be an unfamiliar experience—that’s why it’s so important to prepare for your feedback sessions.
+That said, communicating your needs, opinions, and wants to your web designer might not be something that you feel confident doing.
+Because of that, it’s important that you prepare for your feedback sessions.

-Your designer, despite their experience and expertise, still relies heavily on your opinion and insights when creating the perfect product.
-If you have design feedback questions, keep reading.
-In this guide, we’ll discuss our top five tips for how to give feedback to designers.
+Your designer, while experienced and knowledgeable, still relies heavily on your opinion and insights.
+So, if you have any design feedback questions, keep reading!
+In this guide, we’ll discuss our top five tips on how to give good feedback to designers.

-Like all healthy and productive relationships, the one between you and your website designer should be built on a foundation of:
+Like all healthy and productive relationships, the one between you and your website designer should be built on a foundation of trust, respect, and honesty.

 Trust is perhaps the most important quality of any successful client-designer relationship.
-When you trust your designer, you’re able to give them creative freedom, space to produce their best work, and opportunities for exciting designs that they may not have otherwise arrived at.
+When you trust your designer, you’re able to give them creative freedom, space to produce their best work, and opportunities for exciting designs that they may not have otherwise created.

-And this process should be a collaborative one.
-You and your designer both have very different, though equally important, roles to play, and you each bring necessary skills to the table.
+This process should be a collaborative one.
+You and your designer both have very different, though equally important, roles to play, and both of you bring necessary skills to the table.

-- Capabilities – If web design were easy, you’d do it yourself.
-Have faith in the skills and experience your designer brings to the table.
+You should also believe in your designer's capabilities.
+If web design was easy, you’d do it yourself.
+With that in mind, have faith in your designer's skills and experience.
 When reviewing their designs, be open to their interpretation and creative input before expressing your thoughts.

 Collaboration thrives on clear communication and specific input.
 When giving design feedback, always be as clear as possible.
-With clear, precise criticisms and instructions, your designer will be able to fully understand and capture your vision, giving you a better end product in less time.
-That includes using specific language and details rather than clichés or generalizations.
+With clear, precise criticism and instructions, your designer will be able to fully understand your vision and provide you with a better end product.
+With that in mind, start using specific language rather than clichés or generalizations.

-If you’re still figuring out how to give good website design feedback, here are some ideas to provide specific, helpful notes:
+If you’re still figuring out how to give good website design feedback, here are some ideas on how it's done!

-Pinpoint individual elements – We often hear phrases like “make it pop,” but a design that “pops” is subjective—it’s more of a reflection of your feelings toward it than anything innate to the visuals themselves.
-Here are some concrete notes that might encapsulate what you really mean to say:
+We often hear phrases like “make it pop,” but whether a design "pops" or not is highly subjective.
+It’s more of a reflection of your feelings toward it rather than anything innate to the visuals themselves.
+Here are some concrete notes that might encapsulate what you really mean to say.

 - “I want more contrast between the background and foreground colors so that the designs are clearly noticeable.”